Swapnil0115/SpareMachine_Tekton/README.md

 ### Setting up Pipelines, Tasks, EventListeners in Tekton

 1. Create the pipelines/tasks using ``kubectl apply -f <yaml_file_name> -n <namespace_name>``.
+2. Create a role binding service account (needed for the event-listener).
-2. Forward the github-eventlistener port to 8080.
+3. Forward the github-eventlistener port to 8080.
-3. Install NGROK, and make the port visible.
+4. Install NGROK, and make the port visible.
-4. Create a webhook using the ngrok link.
+5. Create a webhook using the ngrok link.

 To do: fix the event-listener pod.(event-listener service is running, but pod is throwing crashloopbackoff error)